uataq/X-STILT/README.md

 ============
 As discussed in [Sect.
 4.3 in Wu et al. (2018)](https://www.geosci-model-dev.net/11/4843/2018/#section4), X-STILT can be applied to other column measurements and other species.
 One could simply change `site` in the main scripts for modeling other cities besides Riyadh.

-If the user would like to use X-STILT for other column measurements besides OCO-2 (e.g., TCCON, GOSAT, or TROPOMI), one needs to create a new subroutine for grabbing the averaging kernel profile (`ap`) and pressure weighting functions (`pwf`) for every pressure level (`pres`) as well as surface pressure (`psfc`) for each receptor location (indicated by `find.lat` and `find.lon`).
+If the user would like to use X-STILT for other column measurements besides OCO-2 (e.g., TCCON, GOSAT, or TROPOMI), one needs to create a new subroutine for grabbing the normalized averaging kernel profile (`ak.norm`), pressure weighting functions (`pwf`), and apriori profiles (`ap`) for every pressure level (`pres`) as well as surface pressure (`psfc`) for each receptor location (indicated by `find.lat` and `find.lon`).
 The current subroutine for grabbing OCO-2 info is [get.oco2.info.r](https://github.com/uataq/X-STILT/blob/master/r/src/get.oco2.info.r).
 Please form your results in the same fashion as `all.info` and keep the list names as before to not break any subroutines downstream:
    ```
    all.info <- list(oco2.id = find.id, oco2.lat = find.lat,
                     oco2.lon = find.lon, ak.norm = ak.norm,